ridedott/semantic-release-action/README.md

 ### Inputs

 - BRANCH: [Optional] Boolean value expected.
+Git branch to release from.
+If not provided master branch will be used for release.
+- DRY_RUN: [Optional] String value expected.
 Dry-run skips `prepare`, `publish` and `success` steps.
 If not provided defaults to false.
-- DRY_RUN: [Optional] String value expected.
-Git branch to release from.
-If not provided master branch will be used for release..

 ## Getting Started